Skip to main content

 Since the previous producer did not provide consent to the BFR, there is no other history applicable to transfer to the BFR.
 The BFR would establish their corn APH database on the 100 acres with T-Yields.

 When you no longer qualify for BFR or VFR benefits, you will receive the same yield substitution as all other producers who are not BFRs or VFRs.
-You will also no longer be exempted from paying the administrative fees for your policies and you will no longer receive an additional 10 percentage points of premium subsidy.
+You will also no longer be exempted from paying the administrative fees for your policies and you will no longer receive additional percentage points of premium subsidy.

 VFR status is dependent on how you qualified for VFR status.
 Once you elect and qualify for VFR status, it is continuous unless you cancel your application or either of the following conditions exist: